jonathankoitsalu/About-me/README.md

 ## Introduction

-I am a 32 year old student at nackademin where I have studied Internet of things (https://nackademin.se/utbildningar/internet-of-things-utvecklare/).
+I am a 32 year old student at nackademin where I study Internet of things (https://nackademin.se/utbildningar/internet-of-things-utvecklare/).
 I used to study medicin to become a doctor but i changed careerpath as i believe I can have a greater impact working on systems that benefit health and society.

 ## Education